QuentinWach/image-ranker/README.md

 Thus, overall, this system allows for efficient ranking with incomplete comparison data, making it well-suited for large sets of items where exhaustive pairwise comparisons are impractical!

 ### Sequential Elimination
 You have the option to enable _sequential elimination_ to rank $N$ images in $\mathcal{O}(N)$-time rather than $\mathcal{O}(N \times (N-1)/2)$ by eliminating images from the ranking that have been down voted.
 This is a great option when you have a large number of images and need to rank them quickly.
-It's also a good first step to take to get a rough overview of the ranking of the images and then disable this feature to get a more precise ranking as you continue.
+It's also a good first step to get a rough overview of the ranking of the images and then disable this feature to get a more precise ranking as you continue.

 ### Smart & Auto-Shuffle
 You can manually shuffle image pairs at any time by clicking the shuffle button or automatically shuffle every three comparisons.
 This is useful if you want to minimize the uncertainty of the ranking as fast as possible.
 Images that have only been ranked a few times and have a high uncertainty σ will be prioritized.
 This way, you don't spend more time ranking images that you are already certain about but can get a more accurate ranking of images with very similar scores faster.